 Elm burns very slowly and takes a little more work to light.
 It is the ideal wood to put on the fire before you go to sleep because it burns slowly.

-Softwoods burn very quickly with bright flames.
-Softwoods such as pine are typically very resinous, which means that they will produce a large amount of smoke.
+Softwoods such as pine burn very quickly with bright flames.
+They are typically very resinous, which means that they will produce a large amount of smoke.
 The smell of the smoke can be somewhat pleasant.